justcoding121/stream-extended/README.md

 var stream = new CustomBufferedStream(yourNetworkStreamToServer);
 bool alpnEnabled = false;
 var alpnStream = alpnEnabled ?
 (Stream)new ClientHelloAlpnAdderStream(stream) : stream;
+sslStream = new SslStream(alpnStream);

-//as usual (have a bug currently) await alpnStream.AuthenticateAsClientAsync(yourRemoteHostName, null, yourSupportedSslProtocols, false);
+//as usual (have a bug currently) await sslStream.AuthenticateAsClientAsync(yourRemoteHostName, null, yourSupportedSslProtocols, false);

  //TODO add few lines inside ClientHelloAlpnAdderStream so that
  //we will be able to read server hello to find the chosen Http protocol